adamduvick/adamduvick.github.io/docs/carnitas.md

-Pork Confit
+# Carnitas

+## Ingredients

-Pork Shoulder
+- Pork Shoulder
-0.8% Salt
-0.3% Sugar
-0.3% Paprika
-0.15% Black Pepper
+- 1 tbsp.
+[Carnitas Spice Mixture](carnitas-spice-mixture.md) (per 2 lbs. of meat)
-Head of garlic
+- 1 head of garlic (per 4 lbs. of meat)
-Red onion sliced pole to pile
+- 1 red onion sliced pole to pole (per 4 lbs. of meat)

-Trim fat cap off of pork shoulder, score it.
-Cube meat into two inch chunks.
-Season meat & fat; add aromatics.
-Optionally store in fridge to let it cure.
-Heat oven to 300 degrees F. Add about 6 tbsp olive to meat & place in the center of the oven with a lid.
-Cook about 4 hours until meat is fork tender.

-1 tbsp spice mixture per 2lb

-#recipe
+- 6 tbsp. olive oil

+## Equipment

+- Dutch oven

+## Directions

+1. Trim fat cap off of pork shoulder
+2. Season meat and place in fridge from 2–24 hours
+3. Preheat oven to 300℉
+4. Add olive, seasoned meat, and aromatics to Dutch oven
+5. Cover and place in the center of an oven
+6. Cook until meat is fork tender and bone falls out with ease (~4–8 hours)

+---

+source: Adam

+attribution: